 - Gesticulate as much as possible when giving a presentation

-- Listen to what people brag about and complain about to find their values
+- Listen to what people brag and complain about to find their values

 Summary